Society for Humanistic Judaism: Humanorah

 The Humanorah is the primary symbol of Humanistic Judaism used by the SHJ, intended as a non-theistic alternative to other Jewish symbols such as the Star of David or the tablets of the Ten Commandments.
 It was developed and trademarked by the SHJ and has been its logo since the early 1980s.
 Its name is a portmanteau of "human" and "menorah", representing the convergence of humanism with Jewish identity.
 The symbol itself is a combination of these two elements; a human figure stands with its arms raised, while two other branches cross over its torso to form a total of six arms, with stylized flames emerging from all six arms.

 Congregations

 In 1994, the SHJ had 10,000 members across 30 congregations in the United States and Canada.
 Current notable congregations include Or Emet in Minneapolis, the City Congregation for Humanistic Judaism in New York City, Kahal B'raira in Boston, Oraynu Congregation for Humanistic Judaism in Toronto, Kol Shalom in Portland, and Machar in Washington, D.C.
-There are also numerous congregations around the world, such as in the UK and Australia, though not all Humanistic Judaism congregations are affiliated with the SHJ.
+There are also several congregations around the world, such as in the UK and Australia, though not all Humanistic Judaism congregations are affiliated with the SHJ.